Where to go? When grandparents come along as babysitters but don't ski...

 Where to go?
 For a child's first ski trip...

 When introducing a child to skiing for the first time, it is important to choose a resort where they can experience both skiing and non-ski activities.
 They are eager to play in the snow as well as well!
-Quiet, convenient and just over one hour from Innsbruck airport lies the beautiful village of Serfaus, offering extensive snow-sure skiing and excellent kindergartens with Englishspeaking staff.
-The Serfaus "Kinderschneealm" - just for kids - has its own cable car, restaurant, merry-go-round, bouncy castle, igloo, mini-skidoos and toboggan run to ensure plenty of fun!
+Quiet, convenient and just over one and a half hours from Innsbruck airport lies one of Austria's most sought after and best loved resorts, Obergurgl, offering extensive snow-sure skiing and an excellent kindergarten with English speaking staff.
+The family ski specialist, Esprit Ski, offer the only family catered chalets in the resort with their own in-house Nurseries, Children Activity Clubs and exclusive ski lessons.

 Where to go?
 When you want to be looked after as well as the kids...